HPE-Haven-OnDemand/havenondemand-ios-swift/README.md

 * HODClient package for sending HTTP GET/POST requests to Haven OnDemand APIs.
 * HODResponseParser package for parsing JSON responses from Haven OnDemand APIs.

-HODClient library requires Swift 3.0.
+The library requires Swift 3.0.

 ## What is Haven OnDemand?
 Haven OnDemand is a set of over 60 APIs for handling all sorts of unstructured data.
 Here are just some of our APIs' capabilities: